neerolyte/repoproxy/README.md

 Issues:

- * Headers are stored in the same file as the content, making extracting the cache in to a useful static repo non trivial - http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/manual/Disk-format.html#Disk-format
+ * File format not suitable as a static repo cache - http://www.pps.univ-paris-diderot.fr/~jch/software/polipo/manual/Disk-format.html#Disk-format
- * Deduplication - I'd like to let the proxy server deduplicate upstream data when miss configured clients utilise different mirrors for the same repositories
+ * Deduplication - I'd like to let the proxy server deduplicate upstream data when miss configured clients utilise different mirrors for the same files (or just stock configured CentOS/Scientific which utilising a randomised mirror for each set of downloads)

 # TODOs